Boogaloo movement: Acts during George Floyd and Black Lives Matter protests

 Three boogaloo movement members pleaded guilty to federal charges in the aftermath of the George Floyd protests in Minneapolis that occurred in late May 2020.
 As riots broke out after the murder of George Floyd on May 25, Michael Robert Solomon of New Brighton, Minnesota, recruited boogaloo movement members to participate with the hopes that chaos would lead to a civil war and would be blamed on the Black Lives Matter movement.
-Benjamin Ryan Teeter of Hampstead, North Carolina, and the Ivan Harrison Hunter of Boerne, Texas, were among those who travelled to Minneapolis to participate in the unrest.
+Benjamin Ryan Teeter of Hampstead, North Carolina, and Ivan Harrison Hunter of Boerne, Texas, were among those who traveled to Minneapolis to participate in the unrest.
 After the riots abated, boogaloo adherents attempted to raise money to buy a training facility in South America.
 Solomon and Teeter connected with an FBI informant who had posed as a member of the Hamas organization, who they agreed to supply weapons to, and they also made plans to bomb a courthouse in the Twin Cities metropolitan area.
 Solomon and Teeter were arrested by federal agents in September 2020 before their plans were carried out.
 The two pleaded guilty to federal terrorism charges, Teeter in December 2020 and Solomon in May 2021, and faced potential prison sentences of up to 20 years.

 On October 23, 2020, the U.S. Attorney's Office for the District of Minnesota announced they had filed federal rioting charges against Ivan Harrison Hunter, of Boerne, Texas, stating in charging documents that he fired 13 rounds from an AK-47-style semi-automatic rifle into the Minneapolis Police Department's Third Precinct building with civilians believed to be inside.
 Hunter identified himself to officers as the leader of a boogaloo group in South Texas.
 A few days before his arrest, Hunter was stopped in a truck in Austin along with two other men.
-The group was armed with pistols, an AK-47 style rifle, and AR-15 style rifles; and had many magazines attached to their vests.
+The group was armed with pistols, an AK-47 style rifle, and AR-15 style rifles, and had many magazines attached to their vests.
 The man was further alleged in the indictment to have texted Steven Carrillo to "Go for police buildings".
 Carrillo replied, "I did better lol."
 (A few hours before this text-message exchange, Carrillo had murdered federal security officer David Patrick Underwood in an attack on Oakland, California, a crime to which Carrillo pleaded guilty to the crime in February 2022.
 Two days after the attack on the Minneapolis police station, Hunter asked Carrillo for money, saying he needed "to be in the woods for a bit."
-Carrillo reportedly provided him with $200 via a cash app.
+Carrillo reportedly provided him with $200 via a Cash App payment.
 Hunter pleaded guilty to federal riot charges in September 2021 for his involvement in events in Minneapolis in May 2020, and he was sentenced to four years in prison followed by three years of supervised release.